-Mike Johnson enters his second season as head coach of the Irish volleyball program in 2019.
+Mike Johnson completed his second season as head coach of the Irish volleyball program in 2019.

 In his first season as head coach, the Irish saw a program-best five players earn Second Team All-ACC accolades, including three All-Freshman Team honorees (Sydney Bent, Charley Niego & Zoe Nunez).
 Senior libero Ryann DeJarld also became the first player in program history to be named the ACC’s Defensive Player of the Year.